 Don’t-Miss Oregon Wineries

 Leah Jørgensen is the owner and winemaker of her eponymous label, Leah Jørgensen Cellars.
-A 15-year veteran of the wine industry, she has worked at several Oregon wineries, including Shea Wine Cellars in Newberg.
-Jørgensen’s signature, limited blanc de cabernet franc is the very first commercial still white cab franc made.
-Look for this and her Oregon “Tour Rain” vin rouge (a fruity gamay noir and cabernet franc blend) and “Flat Track” cabernet franc Limited Roller Derby Edition at the Beacon Hill Winery, a winemakers’ collective of which she is a part.
+An 18-year veteran of the wine industry, she has worked at several Oregon wineries, including Erath Winery, Adelsheim Vineyard and Shea Wine Cellars.
 Here is Jørgensen’s don’t-miss list for fall wine tasting and Thanksgiving in Wine Country.

 North Willamette Valley